isomorphic-git/isomorphic-git/README.md

 I've tried carefully to design the API so it is easy to use all the features, without paying a penalty in bundle size.
 By providing functionality as separate functions instead of an object oriented API, code bundlers like Webpack will only include the functionality your application actually uses.
 (Or at least that's the goal.)

-I am working on adding type definitions so you can enjoy static type-checking and intelligent code completion in editors like [CodeSandbox](https://codesandbox.io).
+The project includes type definitions so you can enjoy static type-checking and intelligent code completion in editors like VS Code and [CodeSandbox](https://codesandbox.io).

 ## Getting Started

 The "isomorphic" in `isomorphic-git` means it works equally well on the server or the browser.
 That's tricky to do since git uses the file system, and browsers don't have an `fs` module.
 So rather than relying on the `fs` module, `isomorphic-git` is BYOFS (Bring Your Own File System).
-When creating a new Git object, you pass it the `fs` module to use.
+Before you can use most `isomorphic-git` functions, you need to set the `fs` module via the plugin system.

 If you're only using `isomorphic-git` in Node, you can just use the native `fs` module.